karstenw/nodebox-pyobjc/README.md

 Latest changes
 --------------
 2017-07-29 Version 1.9.26 Extended var behaviour (handler) for `NUMBER`, `TEXT`, `BOOLEAN` and `BUTTON`, scipy and matplotlib have been moved to Library.
 Added scilit-learn and pandas to Library.
+Scripts can have an encoding line.
+Probably utf-8 only...

 2017-07-15 Version 1.9.25 Lots of example updates.
 No new functionality.